audiotranskription Hintergrund

 First round

-The LLMs noticed that the participant used “they” instead of “we”, which was interpreted as distance from the group.
-The exact memory of the start time shows the significance of this moment.
-The self-description as a coordinator indicates a mediating role.
-The expression “trying to move it forward” implies challenges or resistance.
+The LLMs point out that the participant uses “they” instead of “we”, which was interpreted as distance from the group.
+The exact memory of the start time is described as the special significance of this moment.
+In the self-description as a coordinator, a mediating role is seen.
+The expression “trying to move it forward” could imply challenges or resistance.

 Second round

-The LLMs deepened the analysis and suggested that the participant vacillates between insider and outsider roles – a possible “professional dilemma”.
+The LLMs talk about the participant vacillating between insider and outsider roles – this is referred to as the “professional dilemma”.
 The word “actually” could indicate additional, unnamed tasks.
-As coordinator, he may have limited decision-making power, and the “experiment” shows that progress does not depend on him alone.
+As a coordinator, he may have limited decision-making powers.
+One LLM mentions that the use of the word “attempt” is striking and that progress may not depend on it alone.

 Third round